Micrograph: Micrography as art

 The microscope has been mainly used for scientific discovery.
 It has also been linked to the arts since its invention in the 17th century.
 Early adopters of the microscope, such as Robert Hooke and Antonie van Leeuwenhoek, were excellent illustrators.
 Cornelius Varley's graphic microscope made sketching from a microscope easier with a camera-lucida-like mechanism.
 After the invention of photography in the 1820s the microscope was later combined with the camera to take pictures instead of relying on an artistic rendering.

 Since the early 1970s individuals have been using the microscope as an artistic instrument.
 Websites and traveling art exhibits such as the Nikon Small World and Olympus Bioscapes have featured a range of images for the sole purpose of artistic enjoyment.
 Some collaborative groups, such as the Paper Project have also incorporated microscopic imagery into tactile art pieces as well as 3D immersive rooms and dance performances.

 In 2015, photographer and gemologist Danny J. Sanchez photographed mineral and gemstone interiors in works referred to as "otherworldly".

 Photomicrography in smartphones

 A paper published in 2009 described a method of photomicrography in a smartphone using a free-hand technique.
-An operator only need focus the camera through the eyepiece of a microscope and capture a photo normally.
+An operator only needs focus the camera through the eyepiece of a microscope and capture a photo normally.
 Later, adapters were designed for the purpose and sold commercially or home-made.
 A home-made adapter was also made using scrap materials and a Coca-Cola aluminum can.